opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 ## Monitor types

 The OpenSearch Dashboard Alerting plugin provides four monitor types:
-* **per query** – This monitor runs a query and generates alert notifications based on criteria that matches.
+* **per query**: This monitor runs a query and generates alert notifications based on criteria that matches.
-* **per bucket** – This monitor runs a query that evaluates trigger criteria based on aggregated values in the dataset.
+* **per bucket**: This monitor runs a query that evaluates trigger criteria based on aggregated values in the dataset.
-* **per cluster metrics** – This monitor runs API requests on the cluster to monitor its health.
+* **per cluster metrics**: This monitor runs API requests on the cluster to monitor its health.
-* **per document** – This monitor runs a query (or multiple queries combined by a tag) that returns individual documents that match the alert notification trigger condition.
+* **per document**: This monitor runs a query (or multiple queries combined by a tag) that returns individual documents that match the alert notification trigger condition.

 ## Key terms